rdimaio/aptbps-code/README.md

 Note: I slightly modified the implementation of aptbps after I used these files.
 I went back and changed the files to match the current implementation, but I might have missed something.
 Feel free to email me if something doesn't work and I'll get back to you as soon as I can!

+Refer to the README files in the individual folders for more specific information.